High-power impulse magnetron sputtering: Thin-film deposition by HIPIMS

 Transition metal nitride (CrN) thin films were deposited by HIPIMS for the first time in February 2001 by A.P.
 Ehiasarian.
 The first thorough investigation of films deposited by HIPIMS by TEM demonstrated a dense microstructure, free of large scale defects.
 The films had a high hardness, good corrosion resistance and low sliding wear coefficient.
 The commercialisation of HIPIMS hardware that followed made the technology accessible to the wider scientific community and triggered developments in a number of areas.

 Reactive HiPIMS

 Similarly to what is witnessed in conventional reactive sputter deposition process, HiPIMS has also been used to attain oxide or nitride-based films on several substrates, as is seen in the list below.
 However, as it is characteristic of these methods, the performance of such depositions has significant hysteresis and need to be carefully examined to inspect the optimal operation points.
-Significant overviews of reactive HiPIMS were published by A. Anders and Kubart et al..
+Significant overviews of reactive HiPIMS were published by André Anders and Kubart et al..